0xCyberBerserker/Tor-AttackTools/readme.md

 # AttackTools & Tor Proxy

+A Dockerized penetration testing environment with Kali Linux, ProxyChains, and Tor.
+Includes tools like Nmap, Metasploit, Nikto, and FFUF to perform anonymous network reconnaissance and scanning through the Tor network. 🚀

 ## Overview
 This project consists of two Docker containers:
 1. **Tor Container**: Runs a Tor proxy to route traffic through the Tor network.